-Your PCP will provide most of your care, and when you need more specialized services, he/she will coordinate your care with other providers.
+Your PCP will provide most of your care, and when you need more specialized services, he or she will coordinate your care with other providers.
 Your PCP will help you find a specialist and will arrange for covered services you get as a member of our plan.
-Some of the services that the PCP will coordinate include:
+Some of the services your PCP will coordinate include:

-- X-rays
+• X-rays

 - Laboratory tests

 - Therapies

 - Care from doctors who are specialists

-- Hospital admissions
+- Hospital Admissions

 "Coordinating" your services includes consulting with other plan providers about your care and how it is progressing.
 Since your PCP will provide and coordinate your medical care, we recommend that you have your past medical records sent to your PCP's office.
-Certain types of covered services may require a referral from your PCP.